solath/Defix-Solana-Sniping-Bot-Trial/readme.md

 </p>

-📞 Join our TG channel to check how we snipe with the premium version 📞
+📞 Join our TG channel to check how we snipe with the premium version📞

 <p align="center">